WWE News: WWE Announces The Dates Of The Next ‘Superstar Shake-Up’ For ‘Raw’ And ‘SmackDown’

 Just 24 hours after WrestleMania 34 took place in New Orleans, WWE decided to let the world know that things were about to be shaken up quite a bit.
-Next week, the 2018 edition of the Superstar Shake-Up will take place over the course of two nights and it could lead to major changes of the main roster.
+Next week, the 2018 edition of the Superstar Shake-Up will take place over the course of two nights, and it could lead to major changes to the main roster.
 Things will kick off on Monday Night Raw and carry over into Tuesday with the second night of the shake-up on SmackDown Live.

 Less than an hour into the Raw after Mania, there were already two NXT debuts on the main roster as both Ember Moon and No Way Jose had moved up.
 The Raw Tag Team Titles were even relinquished by Braun Strowman and his young partner as WWE knew they simply couldn’t continue on in the ring.

-That was far from the huge announcements coming on this night, though, and there was still so much more of Raw to go.
+That was far from the biggest announcement coming tonight, though, as there is still so much more of Raw to go.

-WWE kept on bringing the big news and their official website spelled it all out as they revealed the 2018 Superstar Shake-Up will begin on April 16, 2018.
+WWE kept on bringing the big news, and their official website spelled it all out as they revealed the 2018 Superstar Shake-Up will begin on April 16, 2018.
 The first round will happen on Raw and night number two on SmackDown will take place on April 17, 2018.

 It’s that time again… The #SuperstarShakeup BEGINS next Monday on #RAW! #RAWAfterMania pic.twitter.com/7ujoUfzLlP